| Were

 apply a darker tone with an eyeliner brush to create a smudged,

+dramatic line.
 When eye color is complete

 (you shouldn't be able to see where any of the colors begin or